FREQUENTLY ASKED QUESTIONS

 - The Guild started its collection efforts in 1987, though the first remittances were not received until 1992.

 - The first funds received in 1992 were from France and Germany from “private copy” and “video rental” levies.

 - We continue to collect levies from 19 countries in Western and Eastern Europe, South America and Asia.
 Historically, Western Europe has accounted for almost 90% of total levies.
 Japan, the only Asian country in the program, first started remitting levies in 2009.

 21. Where does the investment income come from?

 Before they are distributed, funds are held in an interest bearing trust account.
-In FY 2012, these deposits generated just over $0.2 million in interest income (net of bank fees), which has been used to defray the costs of running the program.
+In FY 2012-13, these deposits generated almost $0.2 million in interest income (net of bank fees), which has been used to defray the costs of running the program.

 22. Why does the Guild charge an administrative fee?

 In 2004, the Guild’s Board of Directors voted to assess a 5% administrative fee on all foreign levies distributed to writers, as an additional source of financial support to run the program.
 In FY 2012-13, fees assessed totaled $0.9 million.